ibm-cloud-docs/instructlab/data-generate.md

 ## Next steps
 {: #data_generate_next}

-After you've generated synthetic data from your taxonomy, you can begin [training your model](/docs/instructlab?topic=instructlab-model-train).
+After you've generated data from your taxonomy, you can begin [training your model](/docs/instructlab?topic=instructlab-model-train).